AbhayTripathii/Js-Coder/Notes/Notes_with_theory.md

 5. `eval()	Used` for evaluating JavaScript programs presented as strings.
 6. `prompt()`	Creates a dialogue box for taking input from the user.
 7. `encodeURI()`	Encodes a URI into a UTF-8 encoding scheme.
-8. `match()`	Used to search a string for a match against regular expression.
+8. `matgh()`	Used to search a string for a matgh against regular expression.

 ```javascript
 // JS parseInt function